 The churches shall exert themselves, as far as necessary, that there may be students supported by them to be trained for the ministry of the Word.
+(Cf. Constitution of the Student Aid Committee, pp. 60-64.)

 Students who have received permission according to the rule in this matter, and persons who have according to Article 8 been judged competent to be prepared for the ministry of the Word, shall, for their own training, and for the sake of becoming known to the congregations, be allowed to speak a word of edification in the meetings for public worship.